jack-bradshaw/Mixtape/README.md

 - UI

 ### Data
+The data category contains classes/interfaces which define, manage and process the data to be displayed to the user.
 There are five interfaces in the data category:
 - `LibraryItem`
 - `DisplayableDefaults`
 - `DataBinder`